Last Updated on March 3, 2021 by Lori

 For us, most of the time we prefer to sit by the fire, reading a book, cooking on our grill and looking out at the beautiful scenery of the campground.

-These campgrounds may not have the concerts at the pavilion, hayrides, mini-golf, waterslides, heated swimming pools, game room, movie night and crafts.
+These campgrounds may not have concerts at the pavilion, hayrides, mini-golf, waterslides, heated swimming pools, game room, movie night, and crafts.
 It’s just your basic campground where you can get away from it all.

 For other families, they prefer activities that their kids can do while they sit by the fire.
 For these “resort-type” of campgrounds, you will, of course, pay a higher fee.

 We have stayed at many campgrounds with all the amenities too!
 We loved listening to the band play as we sat by our campfire while everyone else was at the pavilion.